gabrielvpina/viralquest/README.md

 The eggNOG viral OGs HMM models are part of the eggNOG (evolutionary genealogy of genes: Non-supervised Orthologous Groups) resource and are designed to identify and annotate viral genes and proteins based on orthologous groups (OGs).

 **Steps to Install**
-1) Download the viral OGs in the eggNOG Database via [this link](http://eggnog45.embl.de/#/app/viruses).
+1) Download each viral OGs in the eggNOG Database via [this link](http://eggnog45.embl.de/#/app/viruses).
 The HMM models download are in the last column.

 2) Or download the data via this BASH script:
 ```